Corkscrew Peak

 (map link)

-(Not all of Death Valley National Park requires a fee, but this is within the fee area.)
+(Not all of Death Valley National Park requires a fee, but this is within the old monument area where a fee is required.)
 There is no official trail up Corkscrew Peak, but it is sufficiently striking looking that someone decided it needed a roadside sign.
 I parked beside the sign where I found one of the many thin trails that converge onto a well worn use trail that climbs to the top.
 It's almost as good as an official trail.
-Although I was being promised morning weather including a chance of snow.
-I could believe it the day before as I climbed explored Rhyolite under thick clouds, but I did the morning trail finding under an arc of solid blue.
+I was being promised morning weather including a chance of snow.
+I could believe it the day before as I explored Rhyolite under thick clouds, but I did the morning trail finding under an arc of solid blue.

 The route drops into a wide wash where I could see remnants of trails from previous years.
 They all go the same place, into a short canyon with vertical walls.
 Wind was picking up and feeling a bit cold, so the canyon looked nice as protection from it.